-Approximately 1 in 3 U.S. adults and 1 in 6 children and adolescents are obese.
+Approximately one in three U.S. adults and one in six children and adolescents are obese.
 Medicaid and the Children's Health Insurance Program (CHIP) can play a role in reducing the rate of obesity in the United States by improving access to health care services that support healthy weight.
 For children enrolled in Medicaid, the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit covers all medically necessary services which can include obesity-related services.
 For adults, the states can choose which services to provide, with most states choosing to cover at least one obesity treatment.

 The Affordable Care Act includes several provisions that promote preventive care including obesity-related services and coverage.

-- These provisions include an enhanced federal match for states that cover all U.S. Preventive Services Task Force (USPSTF) grade A and B recommended preventive services and ACIP recommended vaccines and their administration with no cost-sharing.
-Obesity screening and counseling for children, adolescents and adults is a USPSTF recommended service.
+- These provisions include an enhanced federal match for states that cover all U.S. Preventive Services Task Force (USPSTF) grade A and B recommended preventive services and the Advisory Committee of Immunization Practices recommended vaccines and their administration with no cost-sharing.
+Obesity screening and counseling for children, adolescents, and adults is a USPSTF recommended service.

 - The law calls for states to design public awareness campaigns to educate Medicaid enrollees on the availability and coverage of preventive services, including obesity-related services.
-To help states meet this requirement, CMS will host calls and webinars regarding coverage and promotion of preventive services, develop fact sheets that address Medicaid coverage of preventive services, and share examples of state Medicaid program efforts to increase awareness of preventive services.
+To help states meet this requirement, the Centers for Medicare & Medicaid Services (CMS) will host calls and webinars regarding coverage and promotion of preventive services, develop fact sheets that address Medicaid coverage of preventive services, and share examples of state Medicaid program efforts to increase awareness of preventive services.

 - Qs & As on Affordable Care Act Section 4004(i) "Requirements Related to Preventive Services and Obesity-Related Services"